Edo language

+Edo (Ẹ̀dó; English: /ˈɛdoʊ/, West African English: /ˈedo/), also known as Bini, is the language spoken by the Edo people in Edo State, Nigeria.
+It was the primary language of the Benin Empire and its predecessor, Igodomigodo.
+It is the majority language spoken in Edo State, particularly in Benin City, and the surrounding local governments and senatorial districts in the Southern parts of the State.

 Distribution

-Most of the Edo language-speakers live in Edo State, Nigeria.
-A smaller number of speakers are also found in Delta State and Ondo State and in other parts of Nigeria.
+Most of the Edo language-speakers live in the Southern parts of Edo State, Nigeria.
+The current state: Edo State derives its name from the Edo speaking people of the state.
+A smaller number of Edo speakers are also found in Delta State and Ondo State and in other parts of Nigeria.

 Edo is an Edoid language.
-This languages are also spoken in Rivers State and Bayelsa State, Nigeria.
+These languages are also spoken in Rivers State and Bayelsa State, Nigeria.